Alignment of the central galaxies with the environment: Correlation Function

 where $\pi_{min}=0.1h^{-1} Mpc$ and $\pi_{max}=12h^{-1} Mpc$.
 To estimate $\Xi (\sigma, \pi)$ we use the standard estimator,

 where CG and CR denote Central galaxy-Galaxy and Central galaxy-Random pairs, repectively. $N_{gal}$ is the number of galaxies and $N_{ran}$ is the number of points in a random catalogue.
-These random catalogues were built assigning random angular positions (inside the SDSS DR16 area) and mimicking the redshift distribution of each sample.
-Throughout this work, we chose $N_{ran}\sim 50 N_{gal}$ to reduce the uncertainties introduced by the random Poisson noise.
+These random catalogues were built assigning random angular positions with a uniform distribution (inside the SDSS DR16 area) and mimicking the redshift distribution of each sample.
 We made samples random with different object numbers and, to ensure the reduction of uncertainties introduced by the Poisson random noise, throughout this work, we chose $N_{ran}\sim 50 N_{gal}$.
 These quantities allow us to keep the samples large enough to reduce the noise and to have the computation times reasonable.